-Public Interest Associations and Foundations (Koueki Shadan Houjin and Koeki Zaidan Houjin): The Law on Recognizing Organizations as Public Interest details specific requirements that must be met in order to be recognized as an association or foundation of public interest.
-These associations and foundations must receive authorization by the Committee for Public Interest Organizations (kouekitou nintei iinkai) which decides whether an applying organization satisfies the requirements the new law states.
-The requirements can be found in III.
-A2 of this note.
+Public Interest Associations and Foundations (Koueki Shadan Houjinand Koeki Zaidan Houjin): The Law on Recognizing Organizations as Public Interest details specific requirements that must be met in order for an association or foundation to be recognized as a Public Interest Association or Foundation.
+These associations and foundations must receive authorization by the Committee for Public Interest Organizations (kouekitou nintei iinkai), which decides whether an organization that is applying for such status satisfies the requirements in the new law (the requirements can be found in III.
+A2 of this note).

 Special Nonprofit Corporations (SNCs), (tokutei hieiri katsudo hojin): SNCs were created by the Law to Promote Specified Nonprofit Activities (“SNC Law”), which was enacted in 1998.

 Other Public Interest Organizations (distinct from Public Interest Legal Persons or PILPs as created under Japan's Civil Code): These include organizations that were authorized after World War II by special laws arising under (or "attached to") Article 34 of Japan's Civil Code, such as Social Welfare Entities, Medical Organizations, Private Schools, Relief and Rehabilitation Enterprises, and Religious Organizations.